jith2002/one-hit-wonder-ecommerce/README.md

 ## What Surprised Me

-I went into this expecting boring, low-engagement products to show stable, predictable demand — the kind of slow trickle that inventory planners quietly rely on.
-The data said otherwise.
-One-hit wonders aren't just low-sellers.
-They're actually more expensive than survivors, and their review scores are nearly identical.
-That was the moment the project changed direction entirely — and became more interesting for it.
+I went into this expecting boring, low-reviewed products to be the stable sellers — quiet workhorses that trickle sales consistently.
+The data proved that completely wrong.
+One-hit wonders actually had slightly better review scores and higher average prices than survivors.
+That was the moment the project changed direction entirely.
+The real story wasn't about product quality at all.

 ---